Guide to the Legislative Research Librarians Professional Staff Association

 3. Sponsor the annual NCSL LRL Notable Document Awards; and

-4. Promote the involvement of staff section members in the activities of NCSL.
+4. Promote the involvement of staff association members in the activities of NCSL.

 Membership is open to state, commonwealth and territorial legislative librarians and other staff providing similar state legislative services.
 Associate Membership (non-voting) is open to all other interested individuals.

-The staff section is led by an Executive Committee consisting of a chair, vice-chair, secretary and immediate past chair.
+The staff association is led by an Executive Committee consisting of a chair, vice-chair, secretary and immediate past chair.
 The Executive Committee is assisted by an NCSL staff member assigned as the LRL liaison.
-The staff section operates under bylaws adopted by the membership.
+The staff association operates under bylaws adopted by the membership.

-Meetings - The Staff Section meets annually in conjunction with the NCSL Legislation Summit, and periodically holds a professional development seminar.
+Meetings - The Staff Association meets annually in conjunction with the NCSL Legislation Summit, and periodically holds a professional development seminar.

 Listserv - Members can communicate electronically with others interested in legislative library issues by subscribing to the LRL listserv.
 The listserv is only open to legislative staff.
-Newsletters and other materials are regularly posted to the listserv, as well as staff section announcements, meeting notices, and research questions posted by members.
-To subscribe, send an e-mail message to Jeanne Mejeur, NCSL Staff Liaison to LRL.
+Newsletters and other materials are regularly posted to the listserv, as well as staff association announcements, meeting notices, and research questions posted by members.
+To subscribe, send an e-mail message to Megan McClure, NCSL Staff Liaison to LRL.

-For more information about LRL, contact Jeanne Mejeur, LRL Liaison.
+For more information about LRL, contact Megan McClure, LRL Liaison.